 - Advise the employee that his/her coverage (health, dental/vision, life and Long Term Disability) ends at the end of the month following the month the employee ends state service.
 You are responsible for collecting the employee’s share of GIC premiums through the coverage end date.

-- Complete Insurance Enrollment and Change Form (Form-1) on behalf of the employee.
+- Complete Employment Status Change Form (Form-1A) on behalf of the employee.
 Check termination box 9.
 For the termination reason, enter “leaving state service”.
 For the termination date, enter the last day of work (excluding vacation time).

 - Enter the termination information in the HR/CMS or UMASS payroll system.
 The GIC interface will automatically update the MAGIC system with the termination information.